GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/http-request-fields/en.md

 There are 2 behaviors, "Allow access" and "Deny access":

-👉🏽 <strong>Allow access:</strong> only the configured entries can be accessed, and no other can<br/>
+- **Allow access:** only the configured entries can be accessed, and no other can
-👉🏽 <strong>Deny access:</strong> the configured entries cannot be accessed, all other entries can
+- **Deny access:** the configured entries cannot be accessed, all other entries can

 ![Defining the access behavior](../../images/http-requests-settings-behavior.png "Defining the access behavior")